icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Axiom](https://axiom.co/) — Store up to 0.5 TB of logs with 30-day retention.
 Includes integrations with platforms like Vercel and advanced data querying with email/Discord notifiers.
   * [Semaphr](https://semaphr.com) — Free all-in-one kill switch for your mobile apps.
   * [Jam](https://jam.dev) - Developer friendly bug reports in one click.
 Free plan with unlimited jams.
+  * [Whitespace](https://whitespace.dev) – One-click bug reports straight in your browser.
+Free plan with unlimited recordings for personal use.

 ## Search